One Pipeline, Many Transformers: Pattern-Specific Imputation Specialists for Tabular Missing Data

 \paragraph{TabPFN.} TabPFN is a PFN built specifically for tabular supervised learning \citep{hollmann2023tabpfn}.
 The model employs a novel two-way attention mechanism specifically designed for tabular data.
-Unlike standard transformers \citep{vaswani2023attentionneed} that treat tabular data as sequential tokens, TabPFN assigns separate representations to each cell in the table.
 The architecture uses alternating attention patterns: each cell first attends to other features within its row (inter-feature attention), then attends to the same feature across all rows (inter-sample attention).
 This design ensures permutation invariance for both samples and features while enabling efficient scaling to larger tables than those seen during training.
-TabPFN v2 \citep{hollmann2025accurate} retains the core training paradigm of the original TabPFN while introducing several key enhancements that improve accuracy, runtime, and applicability.
-Going forward, when referring to TabPFN, we mean TabPFN v2 since it is the most up-to-date version.
+TabPFN v2 \citep{hollmann2025accurate} retains the core training paradigm of TabPFN v1 while introducing several key enhancements that improve accuracy, runtime, and applicability.
+Going forward, when referring to TabPFN, we mean TabPFN v2.